12 Ways to Prevent Your Blog Posts from Being Stolen

 Google Alerts is a service Google offers that takes advantage of its crawling and indexing power.
 You set up alerts about names, keywords, or key phrases, and when Google detects a new post using that keyword or name, they will alert you that the post exists.
 You can use this for a lot of different purposes, including inspiration, following the news, and watching for brand mentions, but you can also use it for content theft monitoring.

-Creating a New Alert
+Creating A New Alert

 What you need to do is identify a unique phrase or sentence you use in your content.
 You can either seed a particular phrase into all of your content – something like "we here at BrandName" that other companies wouldn't use – or you can pick a unique sentence from each new post you write.
 Create an alert, and let it run.
 When Google finds new content that matches the alert, you'll get a notification, and can check to see if it's stolen content.